daattali/beautiful-jekyll/resources_pages/applicationAdvice.md

 As another example, if you have some particularly poor grades but there is a noteworthy reason for your performance, you should explain it.
 The explanation doesn't erase the grade but it creates a clearer picture of you as an applicant than an unexplained low grade.

+#### Disclaimer

+Please note that following these suggestions does not guarantee admission into the MDS program.
+We receive a large number of applications and our admissions process is highly competitive.
+Also, because of the high volume of applications we are unable to provide specific feedback to unsuccessful applicants.